dnelson86/arepo/documentation/source/diagnosticfiles.md

       misc                    0.00    0.0%       0.02         0.0%

 domain.txt
 ==========

-The load-balancing (cpu work and memory) both in gravity and hydro calculation are reported for each timebin individually.
+The load-balancing (cpu work and memory) both for gravity and hydro calculations is reported for each timebin individually.
 Reported every sync-point.
-Ideally balanced runs have the value 1, the higher the value, the more imbalanced the simulation.
+Ideally balanced runs have a value 1, the higher the value, the more imbalanced the simulation.

 .. code-block :: python